Reports to: CEO or her delegate

 - Ability to think critically and act logically to evaluate situations, solve problems and make decisions;

 - Ability to take directions and work independently;

 - Ability to apply sound judgment and make decisions within the area, often on short notice;

 - Ability to prioritize, multi-task and organize work effectively and under pressure;

-The employee must maintain strict confidentiality in performing the duties of the Director of Business and Economic Development.
+The employee must maintain strict confidentiality in performing the duties of Receptionist.
 The employee must also demonstrate the following personal attributes:

 - Time management and punctuality;

-- Respect for and understanding of Indigenous women’s issues in Canada;
+- Respect and understanding of Indigenous women’s issues in Canada;

-- Dependable and understanding of the importance of meeting deadlines;
+- Dependable and understands the importance of meeting deadlines;

 - Honest, sincere, considerate and truthful;